Information on the transition from the insurance-based fire services levy to the Fire Services Property Levy.

 A short-term loan (about six to 12 months) used to fill the time gap between buying another property and either selling the one you own or obtaining a long-term loan.
 This type of borrowing is usually at a higher interest rate.

 An expert experienced in designing and/or constructing a building.
 When employing an expert for a pre-purchase report on a property, you should ask whether they have indemnity insurance to cover any serious omissions about building defects not covered in the report.
 A building consultant is not required to be registered.

-A person registered with the Building Practitioners Board as a building inspector.
+A person registered with the Building Practitioners Board (at the Victorian Building Authority) as a building inspector.
 This person may operate as a private or council building inspector and is qualified to inspect buildings to ensure compliance with the Building Act and building regulations.

 A person registered with the Building Practitioners Board as a building surveyor.
 This person is qualified to issue a building permit, inspect a building for compliance with the Building Act and building regulations, and issue an occupancy permit or certificate of final inspection.

 An estate agent acting solely for the buyer by sourcing suitable properties and representing the buyer throughout the buying process.

 A note on the title that an interest in the land is claimed by a third party.